thekaigonzalez/ArgumentWizard/README.md

 A simplistic C library for argument parsing using memory pointers.

+## How to use

+To use ArgWizard, you can simply copy the wArgLib directory into your program's `lib` directory, or the source directory.
+And you are able to include it in your program.
+You may have to link against the ArgWizard source files, however.

+## Building

+You are able to build ArgWizard on any platform with a C compiler, since ArgWizard uses no non-standard features (except for wCompilerExampleInGetopt), you are able to build and run this library on any platform such as macOS, Windows (primarily with Cygwin), and Linux with gcc, clang, or any other C compiler.

 ## Why?

 Because I felt like parsing arguments myself for EVERY program was a pain in the